-The A-level exam consists of 3 papers.
+The A-level exam consists of 3 papers:

-Skills Duration Marks Proportion of Grade

-1 Listening, reading and writing 2.5 hours 100 50%
+• Listening, reading and writing 2.5 hours 100 marks 50%

-2 Writing 2 hours 80 20%
+• Writing 2 hours 80 marks 20%

-3 Speaking 21-23 mins 60 30%
+• Speaking 21-23 mins 60 marks 30%

 Why Study French?

 France is an integral part of the global market we live in.
 Therefore, being able to communicate in French is an extremely valuable skill to have at your disposal.
 Studying French will not only enhance your language skills but also your ability to communicate effectively in any medium.
 A Level French gives you a greater appreciation of the society and the culture of France and the French-speaking world.